Asian witchcraft: Korea

 In 1890, Horace G. Underwood, an American Presbyterian missionary, defined the Korean translation of the English word "witch" as "rr" in his English-Korean Dictionary.
 French Catholic missionaries also equated rr ceremonies with Western witchcraft, in the same way that Christian missionaries rejected magic in other mission fields.
-Confucian yangban elites also considered rr to be witchcraft, and many Korean intellectuals eager for modernisation came to regard it as a superstitious practice that should be eradicated; they increasingly referred to it with the term rr ("superstition").
+Confucian yangban elites also considered rr to be witchcraft.

+Many Korean intellectuals eager for modernisation came to regard it as a superstitious practice that should be eradicated.
+They increasingly referred to it with the term rr ("superstition").
 These ideas were endorsed in The Independent, Korea's first vernacular newspaper published between 1896 and 1899.
 Many of these intellectuals were Christian, thus regarding the mudang's spirits as evil demons.
 In 1896, police launched a crackdown by arresting rr, destroying shrines, and burning paraphernalia.

 At the start of the 21st century, the rr remained widely stigmatized in South Korean society, facing widespread prejudice.
 In 2021, Sarfati observed that while the religion was "still stigmatized," it was experiencing "growing acceptance" in South Korea.
 The religion's critics often regard rr as swindlers, people who manipulate the gullible.
 Critics regularly focus their critique on the large sums of money that the rr charge, and maintain that the expenses required for its rituals are wasteful.
 Critics have also accused rr of disrupting the civil order with their rituals.

 Kendall noted that there was a "generally adversarial relationship" between rr and Protestants in South Korea, the latter regarding rr as "Devil worship".
 Mainline Protestant theologians have sometimes blamed rr for predisposing Koreans to Pentecostalism and the idea that prayer can generate financial reward.
 Christians have sometimes harassed rr at their places of work or during their ceremonies, which some rr regard as religious discrimination.